bbk-pij-2012-20/resource-schedular/src/readme.md

     <li>message4 (group3)</li>

 <li>message1 (group2) was received first so will be processed first</li>

-<li>as messages complete, the order they are sent to the gateway should be:</li>
+as messages complete, the order they are sent to the gateway should be:

     <li>message1</li>
     <li>message3 (it's part of group2, which is already "in-progress")</li>